aboutcode-org/scancode.io/docs/contributing.rst

 .. note::

-    Make sure to check existing `issues <https://github.com/nexB/scancode.io/issues>`_, to confirm whether a given issue/bug has previously been discussed.
+    Make sure to check existing `issues <https://github.com/nexB/scancode.io/issues>`_, and :ref:`faq` to confirm whether a given issue or a question has previously been discussed.

 Documentation Improvements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^